minnygal/HideAndSeek/README.md

 Cannot load game because file MyGameName does not exist
 ```

+If the game was not successfully loaded because the saved game file or the house layout file was corrupt, you'll see a different error message describing the problem.

-If the game was not loaded successfully, try again with the name of an existing saved game or keep playing the current game - no harm done.
+If the game was not loaded successfully, try again with the name of an existing, non-corrupt saved game or keep playing the current game - no harm done.

 <a name="usage-delete"></a>